June 13th 2021

 Basically, messy and imprecise is the name of the game, and if this sounds a bit scary, I urge you to check out Katie’s many glossy eye creations (Instagram @katiejanehughes).
-There’s something for everyone, from naked gloss to baby blue sheen and glitter+gloss, and the fact that she carries all of them off with aplomb, with no photoshopping or over complicated technique involved, should serve as inspiration that shine eye is for all, regardless of age, skintone, gender or makeup inclinations.
+There’s something for everyone, from naked gloss to baby blue sheen and glitter+gloss, and the fact that she carries all of them off with aplomb, with no photoshopping or over-complicated technique involved, should serve as inspiration that shine eye is for all, regardless of age, skin tone, gender or makeup inclinations.

 The best eye glosses

 Just a heads up: eye gloss can feel weird at first.
 It can be a bit weighty and sticky if you’re not used to it, but the initial cling-film feel fades and you’ll soon be so entranced by a glistening lid that you don’t give a monkeys.
 Plus, compared to trying to nail a liquid liner flick or red lip outline pre-work, eye gloss is a godsend.
 It’s basically your invitation to press the snooze button for the foreseeable.

-With a sponge-tipped applicator, you needn’t even get your paws dirty with 3ina The Eye Gloss, £11.65.
+With a sponge-tipped applicator, you needn’t even get your paws dirty with this.
 It dispenses just the right amount of eye goo at a time (glam), and the burgundy toned 503 is particularly glorious.

 The clear one: Morphe 2 Gloss Pop Face and Eye Gloss, £12